CraftTweaker/CraftTweaker-Documentation/docs/Mods/Mekanism/Gas.md

 As of Mekanism 9.7.0 it is now possible to view all registered gases (including those from other mods) via the command `/ct gases`

+It is also possible as of Mekanism 9.7.1 to get a gas stack/bracket handler by string.
+Use `mods.mekanism.MekanismHelper.getGas(string);`

 Example
 ------
 ```